 Before we developed these systems, all these moving parts were very difficult to manage.
 Finding the optimal solution – reflecting the real business environment -- was near impossible.

 This model also integrated break even amounts and investment payback periods, as well as other key performance indicators.

 Here is an example of what this model can look like:

-Your Strategic Marketing Partner then built in multiple formulas instructing the model to find optimal solutions.
-Using statistics, algebraic formulas and a variety of excel software add-ins as core tools, we ran literally thousands of calculations to find the most optimal decision(s) to help this manufacturer save money on inventory.
+Using statistics, algebraic formulas and a variety of tools, we ran literally thousands of calculations to find the most optimal decision(s) to help this manufacturer save money on inventory.

 How to Be a Better Inventory Manager

 -- So your resources make the highest return possible!

-As another example, Sam was asked by a manufacturer in the construction industry to help them optimize their inventory investment.
-His task was to locate the ideal amount of inventory to buy so they had ample product to serve their customers, but not so much inventory that it was wasting valuable resources that could be used in other places earning a better return.
+Were were asked by this manufacturer to help them optimize their inventory investment.
+Their task was to locate the ideal amount of inventory to buy so they had ample product to serve their customers, but not so much inventory that it was wasting valuable resources that could be used in other places earning a better return.

 The optimal amount of inventory to purchase is called the ‘economic order quantity’ (EOQ).